 Most kids learn how to use the internet from a young age, which means they’re growing up surrounded by algorithms.
 In this reality, it's crucial to be algorithm literate: to understand what algorithms are and how they can present a narrow view of the world.
 Kids should be given the tools to know when they're not getting the whole truth.

-Learn more about algorithms and how to drive algorithm literacy through activities.
+A quick introduction on algorithms and how to dip your toes into algorithm literacy through simple activities.

 Once you’ve started coding, you’ll need a place to continue learning, creating, and socializing.
 That’s where Code Club comes in.
 Did we mention the clubs are run by volunteers?
 Join a club, start a club, or try some of the projects yourself!